rm-hull/luma.led_matrix/doc/install.rst

 Install the dependencies for library first with::

   $ sudo usermod -a -G spi,gpio pi
-  $ sudo apt install build-essential python-dev python-pip libfreetype6-dev libjpeg-dev libopenjp2-7 libtiff5
+  $ sudo apt install build-essential python3-dev python3-pip libfreetype6-dev libjpeg-dev libopenjp2-7 libtiff5

 .. warning:: The default ``pip`` and ``setuptools`` bundled with apt on Raspbian are really old, and can cause components to not be installed properly.
 Make sure they are up to date by upgrading